What VPN Types are Supported By Azure

 What is Azure policy-based VPN

-Azure policy-based VPN uses different combinations of prefixes from both of the networks that help to define how the traffic is encrypted or decrypted through the IPsec tunnels.
+Azure policy-based VPN uses different combinations of prefixes from both networks to help define how traffic is encrypted or decrypted through the IPsec tunnels.

-Azure policy-based VPN is built based on the firewall devices that perform packet filtering where IPsec tunnel encryption and decryption are added.
+Azure policy-based VPN is built based on firewall devices that perform packet filtering, with IPsec tunnel encryption and decryption added.

 Can I connect virtual networks in different Azure regions?